-The Elder Care Concert Series began in 2002 as a project of Sierra Arts and Healing Healthcare Systems to ease some of the isolation experienced by the residents of these facilities and to present a forum for community among them.
-Healing Healthcare Systems is a Reno-based company that develops media products — such as in-house video/audio programming and ambient music- designed to be directly supportive of the healing process in institutionalized settings.
+The Elder Care Concert Series program began in 2002, as a partnership with Sierra Arts and Healing Healthcare Systems, to ease any isolation experienced by the residents of nursing facilities and to present a forum for community among them.
+Healing Healthcare Systems is a Reno-based company that develops media productions — such as in-house video/audio programming and ambient music designed to be directly supportive of the healing process in institutionalized settings.
 The program roots stem from Healing Healthcare’s president, Susan Mazer and her husband Dallas Smith’s, experience performing for seniors in an assisted living facility where Smith’s parents lived.
 After their first performance, they could clearly see how the music positively affected those who live in such facilities feel about themselves and their situation, “making those musical moments ones in which the sense of well-being transcends suffering.”

-An initial seed funding from Healing Healthcare of $5,000 was matched by Reno’s Arts and Culture Commission, and the first concert of the series took place in May of 2002.
-Featuring Tommy Sands, an Irish musician who performs internationally, the concert was presented to Alzheimer’s residents at Clare Bridge and Alterra Wynwood facility.
+In 2002, Healing Healthcare Systems provided a generous donation of $5,000, which was matched by the City of Reno’s Arts and Culture Commission.
+Tommy Sands, an Irish musician who performs internationally, provided the first ECCS performance for Alzheimer’s residents at the Clare Bridge and Alterra Wynwood facility.
 Jill Berryman, former SAF Executive Director, was an audience member for that first concert and says, “It was amazing to witness the transformation of the residents in one hour’s time.
 It was like watching time-lapse photography of a rose blooming, starting out with the tightest bud, people not socializing or interacting at all, to the full bloom when suddenly residents moved to the first row, they began singing along, they started talking to each other and having eye contact with Tommy and the staff.
 I cry sometimes when I think about what took place and the power the arts have to make it happen.”

 Sierra Art’s musician roster includes, approximately, twenty-three professional musicians in our local community.
-The musicians who participate in the Elder Care Concert Series, as well as personnel at the facilities in which the performances take place, attend mandatory training sessions for the program.
+The musicians who participate in the Elder Care Concert Series, attend mandatory training sessions for the program.
 This training provides tools for all parties involved to enhance the overall artistic impact of the concerts.
 Through training and first-hand experience at the facilities, musicians gain skills which allow them to interact comfortably with the residents and to perform their music in ways in which will be best received and enjoyed by those suffering from Alzheimer’s and age-related ailments.
 Training for staff at the sites allows them to create an environment that will best facilitate the residents’ enjoyment of and participation in the concerts.
 It also helps staff to create the atmosphere of ‘ritual’ that is so much a part of combating the residents’ sense of isolation.

 For more information about the Elder Care Concert Series, please contact Emily Rogers, Program Director at email@example.com or call 775-329-2787